isabella232/primetime.en/help/release-notes/tvsdk-1-4-android.md

 * Zendesk #33068 - Amazon lip sync issue on  new  device.
 Lip sync issue is fixed in this releases.
 * Zendesk #32215 - Android TVSDK 1.4.38 Security Issues `[Hotlist]`.
 Updated to the latest OpenSSL-1.1.0 and curl-7.55.1.
-* Zendesk #32920 - white blank screen within an Ad break and no Ad break completion.
+* Zendesk #32920 - Blank screen within an Ad break and no Ad break completion.
 Fixed an issue where a VPAID container could get into a hung state and handled an issue where Facebook VPAID ads were often returning multiple CDATA blocks in a single \&lt;AdParameters\&gt; VAST node.

 **Version 1.4.39 (1744)**